The Perfect Product Detail Page to Maximize Purchases

 5. Build trust

 This is the icing on the cake for a winning PDP strategy.
 You can have a great offer, compelling story, and real urgency and still not win the sale.
-But if you have all of these elements and help the user trust your brand (such as rave customer reviews), you’ll really have a winning strategy.
+But if you have all of these elements and help the user trust your brand, you’ll really have a winning strategy.
+Build trust with customer reviews as well as mentions of your brand’s warranty or guarantee.

 6. Create action